maxl2287/NumberVerification/README.md

 # NumberVerification

-Repository to describe, develop, document and test the NumberVerification API family
+Repository to describe, develop, document and test the NumberVerification API family.

 ## Scope